uimix-editor/uimix/README.md

 Macaron is an open-source Web design tool to create and maintain components visually where you can create production components just like in vector design tools.

-It primarily emits Web Components ([which can be used from most frameworks](https://custom-elements-everywhere.com/)) and optionally generates React wrappers.
+It primarily emits Web Components, [which can be used from most frameworks](https://custom-elements-everywhere.com/).

 Unlike other Web design tools, Macaron is intended to be integrated into your existing codebase and development workflow.